Crimson1ce/Hexgon/README.md

 Currently, the image path is hardcoded in main.py, but I hope to change in near future.
 Additionally, the required marker size might change depending on the image resolution and aspect ratio.
-In the future I will try to implement an automatic marker size detection, but for now the marker size needs to be manually changed for every image.
+In the future, I will try to implement an automatic marker size detection, but for now the marker size needs to be manually changed for every image.

+## Notes

+Currently, the conversion to hexagonal image only works with grayscale images.
+A method for converting an RGB image to grayscale is provided.
+In the future, I will add support for RGB images.